Q: How can people cope with depression and anxiety due to COVID-19?

 A: Herd immunity occurs when the infection rate is lower than 1.
-This is the amount of people an infected person will infect.
 At this time, we think this rate is 2 or 3 per person, meaning, every person who contracts COVID-19 spreads it to 2-3 people.
-Herd immunity is when more people are immune to contracting the illness than the people who are not immune.
+Herd immunity is when more people are immune to contracting the illness than there are people who are susceptible.

 Q: Are there local trials for convalescent plasma at this time?